Vortex Dynamics During Pinch-off of Micro-Droplets: Conclusions

-The study explores how inherent vortices formed during the pinch-off process can generate significant stresses across varying magnitudes and time scales, potentially causing harmful effects on living organisms.
+The study explores how inherent flow gradients formed during the pinch-off process can generate significant stresses across varying magnitudes and time scales due to the vortical structures.
+This when seen from a practical standpoint in biological processes like cell encapsulation, cytometry etc., potentially causes harmful effects on trapped organisms.
+In many practical scenarios, researchers aim to achieve smaller droplet sizes to minimize fluid volume and reduce channel size.
+However, this comes at the expense of an increased droplet surface area under the influence of shear stress, which must be carefully considered.
 This area of research has been largely neglected by the fluid dynamics community, which significantly influences some very fundamental aspects of biological investigations.
 The steady state of the droplet generation process will be studied in future work.

 \backsection[Acknowledgements]{S.J and S.J.R would like to thank the Prime Minister Research Fellowship (PMRF) for the financial support.
 C.T. would like to acknowledge the financial support from the Anusandhan National Research Foundation (ANRF) through the VAJRA Faculty scheme.
 S.B. would like to acknowledge the support from the Indian National Academy of Engineering (INAE) Chair professorship.}